QUITE: A Query Rewrite System Beyond Rules with LLM Agents: Preliminaries and Related Work

 \subsection{Query Hints}

-Query hints are SQL extensions that provide instructions to the database's query engine to influence execution plan selection~\cite{bao,autosteer,fastgres,steeringqo}.
-The following example uses the pg\_hint\_plan extension~\cite{pg_hint_plan} to demonstrate how query hints operate:

-As shown above, query hints will provide precise control over the optimizer’s choice of physical operators and access methods: /*+ HashJoin(employees departments) */ compels a hash join for the $employees \bowtie departments$ operation, and /*+ SeqScan(employees)*/ enforces a full table scan of the employees relation, thereby overriding the optimizer’s default cost-based plan selection.
+Query hints are SQL extensions that provide instructions to the database's query engine to influence the selection of execution plans~\cite{bao,autosteer,fastgres,steeringqo}.
+These hints allow users to exert precise control over how the database optimizer chooses physical operators and access methods.
+As shown below for \texttt{pg\_hint\_plan} extension~\cite{pg_hint_plan}, the hint \textit{/*+ HashJoin(employees departments) */} forces the query engine to use a hash join for the $employees \bowtie departments$ operation.
+This hint can override the optimizer’s default cost-based plan selection.

-Although existing studies on query hints~\cite{bao,autosteer,fastgres} have shown promising results, they typically focus on boolean hints applied at the query level (e.g., the \texttt{enable\_nestloop} configuration parameter in PostgreSQL), which apply globally and can affect subsequent workload queries.
-In contrast, pg\_hint\_plan injects fine‐grained hints at the level of individual joins or cardinality estimates, allowing the use of multiple hint types (e.g., cardinality adjustments) at a more fine-grained level (e.g., specifying join algorithms for particular table pairs) while requiring a more precise selection mechanism.
+Prior works on query hint selection~\cite{bao,autosteer,fastgres} apply boolean hints to entire queries, which often leads to suboptimal performance because different operators within a query may require different hints.
+Proto-X~\cite{zhang2024holon} improves upon this by assigning hints at the operator level.
+However, it operates in an offline setting that requires exploring multiple configurations and repeatedly executing the complete workload, whereas query rewriting does not require repeated workload execution.
+UniTune~\cite{zhang2023unified} supports query rewriting through LearnedRewrite~\cite{lr} but does not incorporate hints.
+In contrast, \system\ employs \texttt{pg\_hint\_plan} to enable fine-grained, operator-level control (e.g., selection of join algorithms and adjustment of cardinalities) and jointly optimizes both query rewriting and hint selection.